julieqiu/librarianx/README.md

 For Go, publishing happens automatically when you push git tags. pkg.go.dev indexes the module automatically.

-## Adding More Editions
+## Adding More Librarys

 Let's add Access Approval to our Go repository:

 ```
 $ librarianx new accessapproval google/cloud/accessapproval/v1
-Created edition entry in librarian.yaml
+Created library entry in librarian.yaml
 Generated accessapproval/
 ```

 ### Updating Everything

 Time passes.
-You want to update to the latest googleapis and regenerate all editions.
+You want to update to the latest googleapis and regenerate all librarys.
 This is common when googleapis adds new methods or fixes bugs.

 Update the googleapis source: